tersesystems/echopraxia/docs/usage/fieldbuilder.md

 There are times when the default field presentation is awkward, and you'd like to cut down on the amount of information displayed in the message.
 You can do this by adding presentation hints to the field.

-The `PresentationField` interface implements the `Field` interface and also provides some extra methods for customizing the presentation of the fields in a line oriented text format.
+The `Field` interface implements the `Field` interface and also provides some extra methods for customizing the presentation of the fields in a line oriented text format.
 These presentation hints are provided by field attributes and are used by the `toString` formatter.

-For the examples, we'll assume that `PresentationFieldBuilder` is being used here and therefore `keyValue` returns `PresentationField`.
+For the examples, we'll assume that `FieldBuilder` is being used here and therefore `keyValue` returns `Field`.

 ### asValueOnly